How to Pick the Best Wireless Power Charger

 The fix is usually simple: reposition your phone until you see the charging indicator light up on your screen.
 For a foolproof connection, look for chargers with magnetic alignment, which snap your phone into the perfect spot every time.
 This feature is a game-changer for fast portable power banks, ensuring you get a reliable charge on the move.

-Does Your Phone Case Interfere?
+Is Your Phone Case Causing Problems?

 Most people worry their phone case will block the wireless charge, but the good news is that most standard cases are perfectly fine.
 Chargers are designed to work through thin plastic, silicone, and leather cases.
 However, you might run into trouble with ultra-thick, rugged cases, cases with metal plates, or those that have a pop socket or credit card holder on the back.
 These can create too much distance or interference for the charging coils to connect.